Erato | Liner notes

 I once had dinner with a professor in cognitive science and two fellow geologists.
 For some non-obvious reason, the subject of synaesthesia came up.
 We first discussed it in general terms, and then one of my colleagues mentioned that he perceives days of the week as intrinsically coloured.
 My version of this condition is that music sometimes has flavour.
 I smell warm transitors when I hear my first album or, strangely enough, ‘Can’t get enough’ by British rock band Bad Company.
 The higher register of makam Muhayyer gives me an indeterminate metallic taste in the back of my mouth, which I first noticed when working on this very peşrev – hence the title.
 The professor was baffled: “Extraordinary!
 Synaesthesia is very rare, and I am having dinner with two cases.”

-There is another fond memory associated with Sapor.
+There is another fond memory associated with ‘Sapor’.
 After giving the then brand-new piece a first try, fellow modal composition student Savvas Koudounas commented, with a big smile: “it is so joyful!”
 I was touched.
 In my home country the mood of this type of music is usually put somewhere between melancholic and straight-out sad, even when it is quite the opposite.
-I felt understood and suddenly very much at home.
+To me, Muhayyer is like the happines that the panoramic view from a mountain you just climbed will give you.

 Manastırka / Poustséno / Pušteno